phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/method.rst

 When the intended method does not have a return value then the return type MAY be omitted; in which case 'void' is implied.

+If the intended method is static, the ``static`` keyword can be placed before the return type to communicate that.
+There must be a return type, ``static`` on its own would mean that the method returns an instance of the child class which the method is called on.

 @method tags MUST NOT be used in a :term:`PHPDoc` that is not associated with a *class* or *interface*.